Skip to content

 Select Application

-Step 1: To start creating a workload, sign into the AAC web platform.
+Step 1: To start creating a workload, sign into the AAC.

 Step 2: A dashboard will appear, click on Applications Tab of the navigation bar.